gweakliem/word-games/README.md

 I make no claim of using any particular feature in the most idiomatic way.
 If you have suggestions, file an issue or PR.

+This project structure isn't about showing you how to write a web service in the minimum number of lines of code.
+That's a false economy once you're past trivial projects -- IMO, you're better off having a bit of glue code *under your control* so that you can change how things are wired up as your needs change.
+So, unlike many toy / demo projects, this shows how to do things in a realistic way that also allows you a lot of flexibility in how you configure things or which libraries to use.

 ## Ingredients

 - [Kotlin](https://kotlinlang.org/): A nice language for the JVM with coroutine support.